Skip to main content

 The Simple Paragraph

-The simple paragraph template provides students with the most fundamental components of an academic paragraph; these components are the thesis or claim, evidence, and analysis.
-This is a prevalent writing structure in elementary and middle school programs nationwide.
-It is also popularly known as CER, an acronym for claim, evidence, and reasoning.
-This template is essential as it provides the necessary building blocks for more complex paragraphs and essays.
-In our program, we always base our more complex template structures on this important triad of paragraph components.
+The simple paragraph template introduces students to the core components of an academic paragraph: a thesis or claim, supporting evidence, and analysis.
+This structure, widely used in elementary and middle school programs nationwide, is also known as CER, an acronym for claim, evidence, and reasoning.
+It’s a foundational framework, providing the essential building blocks for developing more complex paragraphs and full essays.
+In our program, nearly every advanced template is built upon this critical triad of paragraph elements.

 Here are the criteria and accompanying rubrics for the simple paragraph template.